Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/item-conversion.md

 ## Handling Conversion Requests

-The [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) fires the [ConvertItem](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.ConvertItem) event, when it needs a path or a trail.
+The [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) raises the [ConvertItem](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.ConvertItem) event, when it needs a path or a trail.
 The event arguments are an instance of [BreadcrumbConvertItemEventArgs](xref:@ActiproUIRoot.Controls.Navigation.BreadcrumbConvertItemEventArgs) and include information about the conversion request.

 This sample code shows how to define an event handler for the [ConvertItem](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.ConvertItem) event: